-Long time ago I published an article about how to win a bunch sprint.
+I published an article about winning a bunch sprint a long time ago.
 I told you to pick your parents carefully, be patient, get in position and finally be strong.

 Winning a mass sprint in a cycling race is not only about big muscles and genes.
-There are some simple steps that will help you to get more succesful when cycling races end up with a mass sprint.
+Some simple steps will help you get more successful when cycling races end up with a mass sprint.

-If I should give you 3 magic words that will bring you better results in mass sprints it would be position, position and position.
+Three magic words will bring you better results in mass sprints: position, position, and position.

 Here are common mistakes that riders make in a sprint finish.
-Being aware of these 10 common mistakes can reduce the risk of blowing up your chances in a mass sprint:
+Being aware of these ten common mistakes can reduce the risk of blowing up your chances in a mass sprint:

 1. Shifting into the 53-11T (or some gear far too big) right away